mbrkdev/sylph/README.md

 # Sylph

 A route based web server framework, think Next/Nuxt but for server routes instead of application pages!
+The goal is to create an amazing experience for developers looking to rapidly hack on new ideas without having to go through environment setup.

-## What is Sylph?
+## What *Exactly* is Sylph?

-It's a [Sifrr Server](https://github.com/sifrr/sifrr/tree/master/packages/server/sifrr-server) wrapper that takes many of the setup steps out, builds best practices into the core when possible and was created to be both modular and easily extendable by default while providing a familiar developer experience.
+It's an express wrapper that takes many of the setup steps out, builds best practices into the core when possible and was created to be both modular and easily extendable by default while providing a familiar developer experience.

+As it is built on top of Express, anything that can be done in Express can be done in Sylph...
+[Global/Local/One-Off Middleware](#middleware) ✔ [CORS](#cors) ✔ Static Serving ✔.
+It even comes with it's own [logging](#logging) function.

 ## Getting Started